dillonkearns/talks/example-driven-apis/example-driven-apis.md

 - Wouldn't be possible without query-builder approach...
 - Or at least it would be awkward.
 Your code would suddenly go from returning a `String` to a `Maybe String`

-# Evaluating Feature Requests

-- "Your library should do X."
-- "How does X help you achieve your outcome, Y?"
-- "What are some ways we could achieve Y that honor the principles laid out at the top of the README?"
-- Evaluate the suggested strategy
-  - I'm not a fan of that approach.
-  - I don't like that style.
-  - I think this would be the best way to do it.
-- Versus
-- Evaluate an implementation strategy's ability to achieve an outcome, while honoring the values.

-^ - It becomes more empathetic.
-^ - Easier to respond
-^ - Not personal
-^ - Easy to invite alternatives
-^ - Not an open invitation to do the feature however you envision it, there are common values to evaluate openly

-# User Feedback

-- Like legal concept: "Standing"

-^ - Might be useful to somebody, somewhere...

-^ - fine, talk to _that_ person, let their needs guide the design

 # Idiomatic Elm Package Guide